vkollisetti99/vkollisetti99/README.md

 - 👋 Hi, I’m @vkollisetti99
 - 👀 I’m interested in contributing towards R and SAS Programming.
+I bring in 11+ years of professional SAS programming experience in pharmaceutical and CRO industries.
-- 🌱 I’m currently learning R programming and Advanced R programming techniques.
+- 🌱 I’m currently learning R and Advanced R programming techniques.
 - 💞️ I’m looking to collaborate on clinical data analysis, development of SDTM datasets, ADaM datasets, Table/Listing and Graph programming using R and SAS programming.
+- I can also help on Statistical analysis programming using SAS.
 - 📫 Contact me at Vishnu.Kollisetti@outlook.com.

 <!---